 Breach of contract

-When one party disregards the terms of a contract causing financial harm to the other party.
+A breach of contact is when one party disregards the terms of a contract causing financial harm to the other party.
 California laws enforce promises made in a legal contract.

 When another business interferes with your business or contractual relationships causing economic damage.
 This tort includes intentional or negligent acts causing economic interference with your business.